Ready to master the art of online interactions? (And by that, we mean forms, quizzes, surveys, and polls)

 Another tip: Put it in a drawer before you hit publish.
 Give yourself the space to think about what you wrote, and the opportunity to revisit your first attempt.
 Read it back in the context of the conversation, as if you were on the other end of it.
 Repeat.

-7. Cooperate towards a goal
+7. Move towards a goal together

 In everyday conversations, speakers and listeners work together to arrive at a mutually satisfying outcome.
 To understand that goal, provide some options for the other person and go from there.